Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 “For air, they need oil.
 For oil, they need us,” he said.

-Late Friday the army released photos showing what it said were Hamas installations in and around Shifa Hospital in Gaza City, Gaza’s largest.
-Israel has made such claims before, but they declined to say how they obtained the photos.
+Late Friday the army released photos showing what it said were Hamas installations in and around Gaza City’s Shifa Hospital, Gaza’s largest.
+Israel has made such claims before, but declined to say how the photos were obtained.

 Little is known about Hamas’ tunnels and other infrastructure.
 Claims by the military and Gallant couldn’t be verified.